Here is what to expect in and around the hive in October.

-- Winter preparation should continue: remove extra supers and queen excluders, secure the hive cover with a rock or straps, add a mouse guard (after confirming that a mouse has not yet moved in), and add an entrance reducer (if it is not already in place).
+- Winter preparation should continue: remove extra supers and queen excluders, secure the hive cover with a rock or straps, add a mouse guard (after confirming that a mouse has not yet moved in), or add an entrance reducer.
 Consider raising the hive up off the ground, if it is not already.
 Remove any supers that have not been filled.

 - You may insulate the hive, but be sure foremost to avoid moisture build-up in the hives.
 Cold is less of a problem for bees than condensation.
 Since much of the heat escapes out of the top of the hive, some beekeepers add a super with an insulating, absorbent material (e.g., dry leaves, wood chips).
 Others wrap the hives in black tar paper or similar materials.